 Instead of paying a costly upfront deposit upon move-in, renters pay a small monthly deposit waiver fee along with their rent.
 In turn, the property is protected against missed rent and damages with about $3,000 coverage on the preferred plan.

 One of the defining features of lease insurance is that it’s the only product designed to protect the property management company and asset owner — meaning properties gain remarkably more coverage than they would with a traditional deposit, which significantly reduces bad debt.

 Lease insurance offers several key benefits, including:

 The COVID-19 pandemic and subsequent recession have led to industry-wide uncertainty.
 Luckily, lease insurance has been the answer to many operators’ financial concerns.
-Built on a sustainable loss ratio model, lease insurance eliminates operational risk and provides over $5,000 in rent loss and damage insurance coverage on every lease with a standard plan.
+Built on a sustainable loss ratio model, lease insurance eliminates operational risk and provides over $3,000 in rent loss and damage insurance coverage on every lease with the preferred plan.

 Compared to security deposits and deposit alternatives like surety bonds, lease insurance offers up to 5-10x more protection against rent loss and damages.
 This shields apartment communities from economic uncertainty.
 As President at RKW Residential Marcie Williams points out, “Replacing security deposits with lease insurance enables us to protect our assets in an uncertain economy.”

 Renter affordability has been front and center, especially since the pandemic.
 As more renters search for affordable living options, security deposits are no longer a viable option for many.
 Lease insurance, however, eliminates security deposits entirely, meaning properties can attract more prospective renters, accelerate move-ins, and increase conversion rates.